masa24/Unit-1/crypto_wallet/readme.md

 Design statement:
 I will to design and make a electronic ledger for a client who is a crypto trader.
 The ledger will about managing transaction and statistics and is constructed using the software pycharm.
 It will take  a few days to make and will be evaluated according to the criteria bellow.

+My tool will be very effective because it completely matches thecliants need.
+It is able to make tranaction and check statistics at the same time.

 The crypto I am treating is Cardano
 Cardano is a blockchain platform for changemakers, innovators, and visionaries, with the tools and technologies required to create possibility for the many, as well as the few, and bring about positive global change. https://cardano.org/